Best Orange Glazed Scone Recipe (Panera Bread Copycat)

 Orange Scones

-- 2 teaspoons baking powder, | reduce to 1 1/2 teaspoons for high altitude
+- 2 teaspoons baking powder reduce to 1 ยฝ teaspoons for high altitude

-- 1/4 teaspoon kosher salt
+- ยผ teaspoon kosher salt

-- 4 tablespoons salted butter, cold, grate the butter and place in freezer or cut into small cubes, keep in fridge until ready to use)
+- 4 tablespoons salted butter cold, grate the butter and place in freezer or cut into small cubes, keep in fridge until ready to use)

-- 1 teaspoon vanilla bean paste, replace with vanilla extract
+- 1 teaspoon vanilla bean paste replace with vanilla extract

-- 1 large egg
+- 1 large egg room temp is best

-- 1 tablespoon Orange zest, grated from one orange | I used large naval oranges
+- 1 tablespoon Orange zest grated from one orange | I used large naval oranges

-- 1-2 tablespoons fresh orange juice
+- 1-2 tablespoons orange juice fresh squeezed

 Orange Vanilla Butter Glaze